Dairy Farm Tours

 Fall is when our other crops are drying out and ready to harvest.
 This is a perfect time to come and get a free pumpkin with admission, along with a wagon ride to and from the patch.

-*Usually we are bustling with a variety of baby animals to feed, hold, and pet; however, due to Covid-19 we are unable to guarantee that we will have piglets, lambs, or goat kids.
+*Usually we are bustling with a variety of baby animals to feed, hold, and pet; however we are unable to guarantee that we will have piglets, lambs, or goat kids throughout the year.
 Plastic boot covers will be handed out to protect your footwear while visiting cows in the barn, but plan to dress for outdoor weather.

 Went here for a Birthday and the person that showed us around was incredibly patient with all the kids and making sure that no one was left out of any activity that they wanted to participate in.